nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_memory.rst

 Local RAM is present in each of local domains

-Application Core RAM
+Application core RAM
 --------------------

 .. image:: images/nrf54h20_memory_map_app.svg
    :width: 300 px

-The Application Core contains 32 KB of local RAM.
+The application core contains 32 KB of local RAM.
-Accessing this memory from the Application Core CPU has minimal latency, but accessing it from any other core adds significant latency.
+Accessing this memory from the application core CPU has minimal latency, but accessing it from any other core adds significant latency.
-Because of this property, the local RAM in the application domain should be used mainly to store data frequently accessed by the Application Core, or to store timing-critical parts of the code executed by Application Core.
+Because of this property, the local RAM in the application domain should be used mainly to store data frequently accessed by the application core, or to store timing-critical parts of the code executed by the application core.

 Address range
    0x22000000 - 0x22008000